Kademlia: Use in file sharing networks

 Kademlia is used in file sharing networks.
 By making Kademlia keyword searches, one can find information in the file-sharing network so it can be downloaded.

 Since there is no central instance to store an index of existing files, this task is divided evenly among all clients: If a node wants to share a file, it processes the contents of the file, calculating from it a number (hash) that will identify this file within the file-sharing network.
-Since file hashes and node IDs have the same length, the client can use the XOR distance function to search for several nodes whose ID is close to the hash, and instructs those nodes to store the publisher's IP address in an implementation-defined manner.
+Since file hashes and node IDs have the same length, the client can use the XOR distance function to search for several nodes whose ID is close to the hash, and instruct those nodes to store the publisher's IP address in an implementation-defined manner.
 Nodes with IDs closest to the file hash will therefore have a list of IP addresses of peers/publishers of this file, from which a client may in an implementation-defined manner download the file.

 Clients that wish to download the file from this publisher do not have to know the publisher's IP address (there can be many publishers), but only the hash of the file.
 A searching client will use Kademlia to search the network for the node whose ID has the smallest distance to the file hash, then will retrieve the sources list that is stored in that node.

 Since a key can correspond to many values, e.g. many sources of the same file, every storing node may have different information.
 Then, the sources are requested from all k nodes close to the key, k being the size of the bucket.

 The file hash is usually obtained from a specially formed Internet magnet link found elsewhere, or included within an indexing file obtained from other sources.

 Filename searches are implemented using keywords.
 The filename is divided into its constituent words.
 Each of these keywords is hashed and stored in the network, together with the corresponding filename and file hash.
 A search involves choosing one of the keywords, contacting the node with an ID closest to that keyword hash, and retrieving the list of filenames that contain the keyword.
 Since every filename in the list has its hash attached, the chosen file can then be obtained in the normal way.